girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Correlation Coefficients/README.md

 ![](Images/Kendall.png)<br>

+# Why Correlation Coefficients are used
+Correlation is used to explain the linear relationship between two continuous variables.
+Generally, correlation tends to be used when there's no identified response variable.
+It measures the strength (qualitatively) and direction of the linear relationship between two or more variables.

 # Steps to be followed:<br>
 1. Import Required Libraries
 2. Load the Dataset
 3. Data Cleaning and preprocessing
 4. Data visualizations
 5. Calculate the Correlation Coefficients.

+# Applications of Correlation Coefficients
+1. Ecommerce
+2. Real Estate
+3. Education Ministry

+# Advantages of Correlation Coefficients
+- Can display power of relationship among  variables.
+- Study behaviour which you can not study.
+- Gain quantitative information which may be effortlessly analysed.
+- Correlational studies may be used while experimental studies isn't always viable due to the fact the variables can not be manipulated or it might be unethical to apply an experiment.
+- Correlational designs additionally have the gain of permitting the researcher to examine conduct because it happens in everyday life.

+# Disadvantages of Correlation Coefficients
+- Cannot display purpose and effect (what variables manage what).
+- No control of third variable that could have an effect on the correlation.
+- It may be very a good deal possibly to be misinterpreted in particular in case of homogeneous data.
+- It is very much affected by the values of the extreme items.

 # Conclusion
 Correlation coefficients describe the energy and course of an affiliation among variables.
 A Pearson correlation can also be a degree of a linear affiliation among 2 generally disbursed random variables.
 A Spearman rank correlation describes the monotonic dating among 2 variables. it's (1) beneficial for nonnormally disbursed non-stop data,<br>(2) are frequently used for ordinal data, and <br>(3) is incredibly strong to outliers.
 Hypothesis assessments are used to check the null speculation of no correlation, and self-belief durations offer a range of manageable values of the estimate.<br